1. True or False: Most people experiencing homelessness in Colorado came from out of state.

 Why this answer is correct:

 The 2025 Point-in-Time Count identified 1,745 people experiencing homelessness in El Paso County on January 26, 2025.
-Since that number is well above 1,000, answer C is the best fit.
-The Point-in-Time Count is also only a one-night snapshot, so the total number of people who experience homelessness over the course of a year is likely higher.
+The Point-in-Time Count is only a one-night snapshot, so the total number of people who experience homelessness over the course of a year is potentially considerably higher.
+Springs Rescue Mission directly addresses this need as the largest homeless services provider in Southern Colorado, operating a 450-bed tiered shelter program that serves hundreds of those individuals every night with shelter, meals, and case management.

 Correct Answer: D) 59%